 Explore hidden accessibility features in iOS 26 and macOS 26 that empower every user.
 Coming Fall 2025.

-Apple’s iOS 26 and macOS 26, announced at WWDC 2025, bring a powerful collection of new accessibility features designed to make devices more inclusive for all users.
+Apple’s iOS 26 and macOS 26, bring a powerful collection of new accessibility features designed to make devices more inclusive for all users.
 These updates focus on empowering people with disabilities through intuitive tools and AI-driven accessibility enhancements.
 In this article, I’ll break down the most impactful hidden accessibility features in iOS 26 and macOS 26, arriving in Fall 2025.

 Accessibility Reader: A System-Wide Reading Mode